+10.1.
+As well as care or support at home, part of some cared-for people's support includes respite at a non- residential care setting.
+If the cared-for person is assessed as requiring

+10.2.
+For provision of respite/short breaks to meet a carer need, please refer to clause 11.

+11. Services provided to support Carers

 - 11.1.
-As well as care or support at home, part of some cared-for people's support includes respite at a non- residential care setting.
-If the cared-for person is assessed as requiring this support, and this support is not due to carer need, the Council may charge for respite depending on the financial assessment. - 11.2.
-For provision of respite/short breaks to meet a carer need, please refer to clause 13 below.

-12. Services provided to support Carers

-- 12.1.
 Any services that are provided to meet carer need are not to be charged for as per the Carers (Waiving of Charges for Support) (Scotland) Regulations 2014 and the Carers (Scotland) Act 2016.
-In practice many aspects of care and support provided will benefit both the person using the service and any carer. - 12.2.
+In practice many aspects of care and support provided will benefit both the person using the service and any carer. - 11.2.
 For example, a service user attending a day centre will benefit through the positive environment and engagement with others but it will benefit the carer by enabling them to have a break.
 The key issue is the primary purpose of the care and support provided.
-In most instances support for a service user will primarily be in order to meet their needs, but in some cases the additional support may primarily be to keep the situation manageable for the carer by reducing carer stress, ensuring they have better balance in their lives, or supporting them in other ways.
+In most instances support for a service user will primarily be in order to meet their needs, but in some cases the additional support may primarily be to keep the situation manageable for the carer by reducing carer stress, ensuring they have better balance in their lives, or supporting them in other ways. - 11.3.

-- 12.3.
 Support provided to meet carer need may be in the form of replacement care in lieu of care normally provided by the carer, but does not have to be a like-for-like service.
 It could also be in the form of a short break, either through a stay in a care home, a sitter service, day opportunities, or through provision of additional care at home services.
-Support for carers may be arranged for short periods of time, or may be spaced more regularly through the cared-for person's support package for time-limited periods (i.e. a few hours per week to allow the carer time away from caring to meet friends or do activities of their choosing). - 12.4.
-ELHSCP's position is that a carer can receive replacement care and/or short breaks free of charge if: - The carer has an Adult Carer Support Plan and their needs meet the ELHSCP Carer eligibility criteria at substantial or critical. - The carer would be unable to take the break from caring or meet their needs without the provision of replacement care and that care / support cannot be provided by family support or universal services. - The primary purpose of the replacement care/break is to meet the identified needs of the carer - The carer is willing and able to continue to provide the same level of care and resume the caring role after the support has been put in place.
-In other words, the support is about enabling the carer to continue in their caring role rather than a long term reduction in the care that they are able to provide. - The support being provided is within the carer's indicative budget. - 12.5.
+Support for carers may be arranged for short periods of time, or may be spaced more regularly through the cared-for person's support package for time-limited periods (i.e. a few hours per week to allow the carer time away from caring to meet friends or do activities of their choosing). - 11.4.
+ELHSCP's position is that a carer can receive replacement care and/or short breaks free of charge if: - The carer has an Adult Carer Support Plan and their needs meet the ELHSCP Carer eligibility criteria at substantial or critical. - The carer would be unable to take the break from caring or meet their needs without the provision of replacement care and that care / support cannot be provided by family support or universal services. - The primary purpose of the replacement care/break is to meet the identified needs of the carer. - The carer is willing and able to continue to provide the same level of care and resume the caring role after the support has been put in place.
+In other words, the support is about enabling the carer to continue in their caring role rather than a long term reduction in the care that they are able to provide. - The support being provided is within the carer's indicative budget. - 11.5.
 In cases where the support put in place meets both the carer and the cared-for person's needs, support provided to the carer will be free of charge.
 However, the portion of support provided to the cared-for person may remain chargeable.

-13. Financial Assessment Process
+12. Financial Assessment Process